 For a quick escape from a dreary day, head to the Volunteer Park Conservatory in Seattle’s Capitol Hill neighborhood.
 It’s a historic greenhouse with a stunning indoor botanical garden.
-Admission is dirt cheap, just $4 for adults, and kids 12 and younger enter free.
+Admission is close to dirt cheap, just $6 for adults, $4 for ages 6–17, and kids 5 and younger enter free.

-The Conservatory, built in 1912, is a Victorian-style building modeled after London’s Crystal Palace.
+The conservatory, built in 1912, is a Victorian-style building modeled after London’s Crystal Palace.
 It's one of many attractions contained within Volunteer Park (more on those below).
-The greenhouse showcases tropical and subtropical plants and is maintained at a balmy 65 to 80 degrees.
-Ahhhhh….
+The greenhouse showcases tropical and subtropical plants, and is maintained at a balmy 65 to 80 degrees.

 Lush, curated rooms

-The Conservatory is typically quiet on weekday mornings, and busier on weekends.
+The conservatory is typically quiet on weekday mornings, busier on weekends.
 Leave the stroller in your trunk if you can, and note that only service animals are allowed inside.
 The walkways are narrow, so please don’t block aisles or doorways.
 Groups are encouraged to spread out.

 Formal photography shoots aren’t allowed during regular public hours, but casual photography and artwork are okay.
 Everyone we saw was taking pictures.
 The flowers are so pretty that it’s impossible not to!

 Seattle’s Volunteer Park was designed by the famous Olmsted Brothers; take a walk and soak in the scenery.
 There’s an iconic photo op in front of Isamu Noguchi’s "Black Sun" sculpture, plus a view of the Space Needle.
 If the water tower is open, it’s well worth ascending the 107 steps up to the observation deck for terrific — and free — views of the city.